wafflespeanut/rust-catalog/README.md

  - [ ] keep track of overwritten values and return them as iterator during `get`
  - [ ] serialize the values, so that all (serializable) types can be supported
  - [ ] more methods required for maps
+ - [ ] maintain a separate thread for file-writing, so that we don't block on insertion